Key Takeaways

 Methodology

 All data on markets and individual properties is courtesy of CommercialEdge.
 Data on projected completion dates of individual properties was extracted on July 19, 2024.
-The article included industrial properties with completion dates in 2024, including properties completed in the first half of 2024 (January 1 through June 30) and properties projected to be completed in the second half of the year (July 1 through December 31).
+The article included industrial construction projects with completion dates in 2024, including properties completed in the first half of 2024 (January 1 through June 30) and properties projected to be completed in the second half of the year (July 1 through December 31).

 Some properties listed as being scheduled for completion in the second half of the year may already be completed as of the publishing of this article.
 While CommercialEdge attempts to ensure data accuracy, final completion and opening dates may differ.